meppe/Amalgamation/README.md

 	- Logical Equivalence of axioms is currently determined by syntactic equivalence.
 This is of course a much stronger form of equivalence and a serious limitation of the system.
 	- IMPORTANT (from category theoretical point of view): If predicates or operator names are equal in different input specifications, they are considered to be equal.
 	- 0-ary predicates currently cause unpredictable behavior and are not supported.
 	- There is an unexpected (yet probably correct) behavior by the colimit, which messes up with the value computation of blends.
-In the colimit,
+In the colimit, different operators with the same sorts may be blended and at the same time renamed.
+This happens in commit 0bbd423 from 2nd Oct.
+2015: E.G. consider Blend Blend_v28__House_2_Boat_3_b_42.casl. this is identical to a blend with a higher value, namely Blend_v30__House_2_Boat_4_b_60.casl.
+This should not be the case.
+It has something to do with the gray arrow from the input space to the blend in the HETS diagram.